brianlovin/figma-dominant-color-toolkit/README.md

 ## Usage

-This plugin provides core functions:
+This plugin provides two core functions:

-1. **Generating a utility palette** extracts the dominant color from an image, suggests high-contrast text colors, and includes additional complementary palette information.
+1. **Generate utility palette**: extracts the dominant color from an image, suggests high-contrast text colors, and includes additional complementary palette information.
-1. **Smart populate** takes your selection and intelligently sets layer fills and text colors based on nearby images.
+1. **Smart populate**: takes your selection and intelligently sets layer fills and text colors based on nearby images.

 ### Generating a utility palette